-- Look into obtaining directors’ and officers’ liability insurance, as well as workers’ compensation.
-Even though it’s designed to protect board members from management mistakes, D&O coverage is often neglected by boards who mistakenly believe that they’ll never be sued.
-This erroneous assumption costs directors an average of $387,000 per lawsuit.
+- Directors’ and officers’ liability insurance: this coverage is designed to protect board members from management mistakes.
 All non-profit organizations should consider D&O coverage for their serving members to protect the association, and the individuals inside it, from the financially devastating consequences of a lawsuit.

-- Plan ahead, so the board doesn’t receive a last-minute quote.
-Understand that most insurance companies will usually start the quoting process 90 days before renewal is due.
+Start your renewal process early.
+The quoting process starts 90 days before your renewal is due.
 Starting the process as soon as possible will help the board receive all quotes in a timely manner.

-- Ask your community manager for guidance throughout the insurance process.
+Ask your community manager for help.
 Your community manager can point you in the direction of a reputable insurance company.

 Eventually, your association will face a claim.
 Working now to choose the best insurance for your needs and price point will help alleviate stress when that time comes.
 Following the above tips will you maximize your association’s protection.